toplenboren/simple-git-hooks/README.md

 Now the command from `package.json` is set up as executable git pre-commit hook.
 You can look up about git hooks [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

-## Updating a command
+## Updating a pre-commit hook command

+Run `npx simple-pre-commit`

-You should run `npx simple-pre-commit` manually on every change of the command
+Note that you should manually run `npx simple-pre-commit` every time you change the command